mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

 ### Space complexity

 The space complexity was similarly simple to reason about: C++ vectors are directly analogous to allocated memory chunks.
-One C++ boolean usually takes up a single byte, so a matrix of $m \times n$ booleans would occupy m \times n bytes. **The space complexity is linear.**
+One C++ boolean usually takes up a single byte, so a matrix of $m \times n$ booleans would occupy$m \times n$ bytes. **The space complexity is linear.**

 After looking through some C++ reference documents, it turns out that `std::vector<bool>` actually attempts to save memory by storing each `bool`s as a *bit* rather than a whole byte: